Kulkarni limit sets for cyclic quaternionic projective groups: Acknowledgments

 \section{Acknowledgments}

-Dutta acknowledges the Mizoram University for the Research and Promotion Grant with sanction letter number F.No.A.1-1/MZU(Acad)/14/25-26.
+Dutta acknowledges the Mizoram University for the Research and Promotion Grant F.No.A.1-1/MZU(Acad)/14/25-26.
 Gongopadhyay acknowledges ANRF research Grant CRG/2022/003680, and DST-JSPS Grant DST/INT/JSPS/P-323/2020.
 Mondal acknowledges the CSIR grant no. 09/0947(12987)/2021-EMR-I during the course of this work.
 The authors are also thankful to Alejandro Ucan-Puc for fruitful discussions during the course of this work.